-How anabasum for CF works
+How lenabasum works

-Anabasum has been designated an Orphan Drug for the treatment of cystic fibrosis in the U.S. and in Europe; the U.S. Food and Drug Administration (FDA) also granted it Fast Track status to speed its development for the possible treatment of CF.
+Lenabasum has been designated an orphan drug for the treatment of cystic fibrosis in the U.S. and in Europe.
+The FDA also granted it fast-track status to speed its development for the possible treatment of cystic fibrosis.

-Note: Cystic Fibrosis News Today is strictly a news and information website about the disease.
+Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.